 In one project, working with UC Berkeley, we helped them identify some underused spaces and discover some unique opportunities.

-With our Berkeley upholstered collection, we were able to add collaborative purpose and intention to unused common spaces at the base of residence hall stairs.
+With our Berkeley collection, we added collaborative purpose and intention to unused residence hall common spaces.

 In Alastair Creelman’s article Learning spaces – from monofunctional to multifunctional, he highlights another compelling hallway transformation from the U.K.